iliadsh/RavenM/README.md

 Run the game and RavenM should now be installed.

 # Playing

 <b>Tl;dr</b>: The connection menu is opened with `M` while in the `Instant Action` menu.

+<b>Please be aware pirated/non-official copies of Ravenfield may encounter issues when using RavenM.</b> The mod relies entirely on Steam to transfer game data and mods securely between players.

 To play together, one player must be the host.
 This player will control the behaviour of all the bots, the game parameters, and the current game state.
 All other players will connect to the host during the match.
 Despite this, no port-forwarding is required!
 All data is routed through the Steam relay servers, which means fast, easy and encrypted connections with DDoS protection and Steam authentication.